LeahRoberts/DISCus/README.rst

 This bash scripts requires the reference sequences to have already been generated.
 Furthermore, the reads (illumina paired end - not interleaved) need to be in a directory below the reference files, and the bash script should be executed in the file containing the reads.

+To see a graphical explanation of the directory setup, please refer to the "DISCus_how_to_run.png" diagram.

 To run the script, simply type::

  bash <script> <REFERENCE> <BEDMAP_REFERENCE> <COORDINATES_FILE>

+Again, this is further explained in the "DISCus_how_to_run.png" diagram.

 Output
 -------